bitcoin-sv/ts-sdk/docs/compat.md

 Converts entropy to a mnemonic phrase.
-This method takes a buffer of entropy and converts it into a corresponding mnemonic phrase based on the BIP39 wordlist.
+This method takes a buffer of entropy and converts it into a corresponding mnemonic phrase based on the Mnemonic wordlist.
 The entropy should be at least 128 bits.
 The method applies a checksum and maps the entropy to words in the wordlist.

 ```ts